 I struggle with chemicals at my healthiest state but when I’m weak I can’t even bear the smell of them.
 I can strengthen my liver and therefore ability to filter them from my body but nothing works better than eliminating them completely.
 It’s overwhelming trying to find replacements for all your household items, so start with what you’re exposed to the most.
 For me, that’s skincare and makeup.
 I then moved onto household items such as dish washing liquid and especially detergent.
 I also have the added bonus of being sensitive to essential oils, so while that makes things harder, it’s not impossible.
-I’ll also post a quick list of truly fragrance free house hold items that I use soon.
+Click here to see a post of a list of truly fragrance free house hold items that I use.

 A little hint, never tell someone to just stop stressing!
-I know I’m guilty of it and I hope I’ve learnt enough to know that it’s really such pointless and unhelpful statement, even to say to yourself!
+I know I’m guilty of it and I hope I’ve learnt enough to know that it’s really such a pointless and unhelpful statement, even to say to yourself!

 There are many things I’ve learnt through my own struggle with anxiety, the greatest being that you can’t simply tell yourself to stop stressing.
 It is an accumulation of small efforts that build and build over time, gradually making you stronger to face what is causing your anxiety.

 You can click here to read through a much more in depth post on how I dealt with my own anxiety, but I would encourage anyone experiencing hair loss to deeply consider how much stress can be contributing to hair loss.
 It raises your cortisol, throws your hormones out of balance and wreaks havoc on overall health.